 How to Cite SDSS

-If you have used public SDSS data in your paper, please cite the following papers describing the instruments, survey, and data analysis as appropriate:
+If you have used public SDSS data in your paper, please cite the following papers describing the instruments, survey, and data analysis as appropriate.
+Links open in new windows.

 Please cite the relevant survey description(s):